Required Permission: Settings management (Read more about permissions in User Groups)

 It is required to have either running EC2 instance or ALB (application load balancer), as Neptune instances are not visible from outside the VPC

-• or using ssh tunnel to such EC2 instance,
+• or using SSH tunnel to such EC2 instance,

 • or using ALB.